mirkop/apollo-home-assistant/streamline_cards/ld2410/README.md

 Variables listed in the `default` section of each YAML file are optional.
 If omitted, the following default values will be used:

+The device_base_name should be set to the entity base name.
+Find the name of the device entity you want to use with the cards.
+You will only need the base name of the entity.
+You can find the entity's name by visiting the ESPHome Integration and getting its full name.
+Example: if the full name is 'switch.apollo_msr_2_bada55_radar_engineering_mode', 'apollo_msr_2_bada55' is the base name of that entity that you will use with the cards.

 ### ld2410_controls.yaml
-- device_title: The display name for the device (default: "LD2410").
+- device_title: The display name for the device (default: "LD2410 Controls").
 - device_base_name: The base name used for all entity IDs related to the device (no default; must be set per device).

 ### ld2410_distances_chart.yaml